-Whenever two or more EZ-SCREEN Type 2 emitter and receiver pairs are adjacent to one another, optical crosstalk may potentially take place between systems.
-To minimize optical crosstalk, alternate the positions of emitters and receivers, (see Figure 9.
-Installation of multiple systems on page 22).
+Whenever two or more EZ-SCREEN Type 2 emitter and receiver pairs are adjacent to one another, optical crosstalk may take place between the systems.
+To minimize optical crosstalk, alternate the positions of the emitters and receivers (see Figure 9 on page 19).

-When two or more systems are installed in the same plane (as shown in Figure 9.
-Installation of multiple systems on page 22), optical crosstalk may occur between sensor pairs whose emitter and receiver lenses are oriented in the same direction.
+When three or more systems are installed in the same plane (as shown in Figure 9 on page 19), optical crosstalk may occur between sensor pairs whose emitter and receiver lenses are oriented in the same direction.
 In this situation, eliminate optical crosstalk by mounting these sensor pairs exactly in line with each other within one plane, or by adding a mechanical barrier between the pairs.